It supplies motor and sensory innervation to the upper limb.

 Ulnar nerve damage

-The ulnar nerve is one of the three main nerves in the arm, and also one of the most commonly compressed nerves.
+The ulnar nerve is one of the three primary nerves in the arm and one of the most common compressed nerves.

-This compression can occur in a variety of places, affecting where and how ulnar pain manifests and which ulnar nerve compression treatment is used.
+This compression can occur in various places, affecting where and how ulnar pain manifests and which ulnar nerve compression treatment is used.

 The ulnar nerve runs from the neck through the arm and forearm to the tips of the ring and ring fingers.
 As it passes through the body, it passes through a series of tunnels and bone structures where it can become compressed, irritated, or trapped.

-For example, it can get caught under the clavicle, behind the elbow, exiting the spinal cord causing pain in the neck of the ulnar nerve or in the wrist.
+For example, it can get caught under the clavicle, behind the elbow, or exiting the spinal cord causing pain in the neck of the ulnar nerve or the wrist.

-Some women with large breasts may even experience ulnar nerve shoulder pain due to the pressure that the bra strap can put on the ulnar nerve.
+Some women with large breasts may even experience shoulder pain in the bra strap’s pressure on the ulnar nerve.
 The ulnar nerve is most susceptible to injury to the elbow and wrist.

 Damage to the elbow

 The most common source of pain in ulnar nerve compression is in the elbow; in fact, this injury is the second most common entrapment disorder after carpal tunnel syndrome.